qirtaiba/deaddove/readme.txt

 == Description ==

-The **Dead Dove** plugin lets administrators apply content warnings, which are defined in a custom taxonomy of terms.
+The **Dead Dove** plugin lets administrators apply content warnings based on post tags.
 Content tagged with certain terms will be blurred from view and require users to read disclaimers and click their agreement to access it.
-Administrators define which terms trigger warnings and can provide custom warning texts in the term descriptions.
+Administrators define which tags trigger warnings and can provide custom warning texts in the tag descriptions.

-Users can also customize their own term-based content warning settings, overriding the admin’s defaults.
+Users can also customize their own tag-based content warning settings, overriding the admin’s defaults.
 A shortcode feature allows you to apply warnings to specific blocks of content.
-If multiple warning terms apply, all relevant warnings will be shown.
+If multiple warning tags apply, all relevant warnings will be shown.

 The plugin is highly flexible and supports user preferences as well as dynamic content warnings applied via shortcode.

 ### **Features**
-- Blur content based on assigned terms and display warning text before viewing.
+- Blur content based on assigned tags and display warning text before viewing.
-- Administrators select which terms require warnings, with the warning text pulled from term descriptions.
+- Administrators select which tags require warnings, with the warning text pulled from tag descriptions.
 - Users can override admin settings by choosing their own tag warning preferences.
-- Warning can be applied at the post or block level, or using a shortcode with terms as parameters.
+- Warning can be applied at the post or block level, or using a shortcode with tags as parameters.
-- Multiple term descriptions are shown if more than one warning term is applied.
+- Multiple tag descriptions are shown if more than one warning tag is applied.

 == Installation ==

 1. Download the plugin as a `.zip` file or install it directly from the WordPress plugin repository.
 2. Go to **Plugins > Add New** and click **Upload Plugin** (if using the `.zip`).
 3. After installation, click **Activate Plugin**.
-4. Configure warning terms by navigating to **Settings > Content Warning**.
+4. Configure warning tags by navigating to **Settings > Content Warning**.

 == Usage ==

 ### **Admin Settings**
 1. Go to **Settings > Content Warning**.
-2. Select the terms that require a content warning.
+2. Select the tags that require a content warning.
-3. Add a description to each term to provide the warning text.
+3. Add a description to each tag to provide the warning text.

 ### **User Settings**
 1. Users can go to **Your Profile** to adjust their warning settings.
-2. They can disable warnings for certain terms set by the admin or add their own terms to trigger warnings.
+2. They can disable warnings for certain tags set by the admin or add their own tags to trigger warnings.

-### **Post term usage**
+### **Post tag usage**
-To apply a content warning to an entire post, apply a term that requires a content warning to the post.
-The content warning taxonomy will appear in the post editor screen, alongside tags, and are used in the same way.
+To apply a content warning to an entire post, tag the post with a tag that requires a content warning.

 ### **Block Usage**
 1. In the block editor, add the Content Warning block.
-2. Select warning terms in the block settings.
+2. Select warning tags in the block settings.
 3. Add your content, which will be blurred until the user agrees to view it.

 ### **Shortcode Usage**
 Use the `[content_warning]` shortcode to apply warnings within individual posts or pages.
-The slug of the term or terms should be entered into the shortcode separated by commas.
+The slug of the tag or tags should be entered into the shortcode separated by commas.

-**Example 1:** Single term
+**Example 1:** Single tag

 `[content_warning tags="sensitive"]
 This section discusses sensitive material.
 [/content_warning]`

-**Example 2:** Multiple terms
+**Example 2:** Multiple tags

 `[content_warning tags="graphic,offensive"]
 This section contains graphic language and offensive themes.